RiddSanz/OverTheWire/README.md

 # OverTheWire
-project achive of overthewire.org, Level: Bandit.
+overthewire - walkthrough by myself, hope its helpful for yall !

-here is how to login to the bandit :
+creds for bandit :

 ssh bandit0@bandit.labs.overthewire.org -p 2220

+creds for leviathan:

+ssh leviathan0@leviathan.labs.overthewire.org -p 2223

-the -p is stand for port: 2220
+the -p is stand for port